 This is the legacy of Thomas Jenner, formerly of Tunbridge Wells.

-Note: The poem is published in its entirety below the main article.
+Note: The poem is published in it entirety below the main article.

 No longer a young lad from Tunbridge Wells, Thomas Jenner of Galt, Ontario, decided to enlist in the Canadian Expeditionary Forces with the 18th Battalion on October 25, 1914.
 He was “48” and had prior military service, but as his service record would later bear out, his age was probably that of an older man.
 His keenness and experience as a soldier were commented on in his medical discharge papers and it was recommended that he be sent back to Canada to instruct.
 The medical officers did note, “Age 47.
 Well built.
 Slow in speech and movement but fit for duty in Canada as an instructor.
 Intelligence good and a keen soldier having been for many years in the service.”

-Though listed as “Too old for service at front.”, he did return to Canada and served until he was released from service finally on November 30, 1916.
-Having arrived back in Canada on or about April 1, 1916, he had not had much time to be of value to the Canadian Army during his assignment to No. 1 Special Service Company.
+Though listed as “Too old for service at front.”, he did return to Canada and served until he was released from military service on November 30, 1916.
+Having arrived back in Canada on or about April 1, 1916, he had not had much time to be of value to the Canadian Army during is assignment to No. 1 Special Service Company.
 Regrettably, the original reason for his medical discharge from active service in Belgium back in the Fall of 1915, rheumatism and shell shock, returned and he was admitted and treated at the Convalescent Hospital (London, Ontario) Militia District No. 1 from April 9 to July 17, 1916.
+He was transferred to the 160th Battalion Special Service Company where his service card shows him as Absent Without Leave (A.W.L.) from October 14 to November 8, 1916.
+A notation below this entry indicates we was, again, in hospital.
+Obviously, the rigours of his experience at the front, coupled with his age and medical condition conspired to his discharge at the end of November.

 Entitled “The Freedom of Belgium” it is, as Jenner says, “A condensed account of my experience from Canada, Overseas, to England, France and Belgium by one of the first 50,000 Canadians.”
 There is an early hint that the poem was written post-war as Jenner refers to “Three score are left who went that day,” referring to the sixty men that were original members of the 18th who were there when the Armistice was signed.

 The poem is a biographical sketch about his experiences overseas.
-We must take it at face value, as his service record does not record any assignment to the Royal Engineers (R.E.) and the Battalion War Diary makes no mention of any soldiers being attached to the Royal Engineers.
-Suffice to say, Private Jenner arrived with the Battalion in Belgium on September 21, 1915, and admitted to the 5th Canadian Field Ambulance on October 8, 1915, for a sprained ankle.
+We must take it at face value, as his service record does not record any assignment to the Royal Engineers (R.E.) and the Battalion War Diary makes no mention of any soldiers being attached to the Royal Engineers during September to November 1915.
+Suffice to say, Private Jenner arrived with the Battalion in Belgium on September 21, 1915 and admitted to the 5th Canadian Field Ambulance on October 8, 1915 for a sprained ankle.
 He never returned to active service.

 The value of the poem is not so much the veracity of Jenner’s recollection from the short period he was in Belgium, as much as the expressions about his experiences before and after his active service.